 Transfer the skillet's contents, including the oil, to the food processor.
 Add the salt and pepper and process just until smooth.

-Refrigerate for at least two hours before serving.
+Refrigerate the spread for at least two hours before serving.

 Expert Tips

 - Don't overcook the chicken livers.
 Overcooked livers are dry and mealy.
-Perfectly cooked ones are tender and flavorful, slightly sweet in fact.
-However, it should be noted that the CDC says we should cook chicken livers to an internal temperature of 165°F.
+Perfectly cooked ones are tender and flavorful, even slightly sweet.
+However, the CDC says we should cook chicken livers to an internal temperature of 165°F.

 - Don’t eat chopped liver when it's still warm!
 It won't be very good.
 It needs time to develop its deep flavor.
 Its flavor and texture dramatically improve after a rest in the fridge.